JEEVANJGA/Public-Transportation-App/README.md

 an application that allows users to select a departure and arrival train station.
 The user will then see information about the two stations.

+##Online Functionality:

+* Display Realtime Schedule for requested Departure and Arrival Stations
+* Display Train Schedule available from Departure station selected

+##Offline Functionality:

+* Display Train Schedule available from Departure station selected last.

+##Notes:

+* Service-worker.js file is generated at the time of build.
+* IndexedDB is used using idb-node bower component.

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your application locally.

+## Use bower install
+	Install packages with bower install.
+Bower installs packages to bower_components/.

 ## Viewing Your Application